spamrakuen/material-maker-mod/README.md

 Its user interface is based on Godot's GraphEdit node: textures and brushes are described as interconnected nodes.

+## About this mod

+This mod is designed for very low end PCs.

+This brach is modified and will render with lower resolution.
+You can use the Extra menu to control how much lower resolution you want.

+Tested on Godot 3.5.3.

+Compile and use the same assets than Material Maker 1.3 (the ones in the repo won't work).

 ## Download

 - **[Download on itch.io](https://rodzilla.itch.io/material-maker)**